mhahsler/seriation/README.md

 - [A visual comparison between seriation methods](https://mhahsler.github.io/seriation/comparison.html)

-A detailed introduction is available in: [Introduction to the R package seriation](https://cran.r-project.org/package=seriation/vignettes/seriation.pdf)
+A detailed introduction is available in the package vignette:
+[Introduction to the R package seriation](https://cran.r-project.org/package=seriation/vignettes/seriation.pdf)

 The following R packages use `seriation`: